Dr Douglas Mein

 Chair of the National Obstetric Anaesthesia Network of New Zealand, Wellington

 Douglas Mein, a Consultant Anaesthetist at Capital and Coast DHB in Wellington, is the Chair of the National Obstetrics Anaesthesia Network.
-This network is jointly supported by the NZSA and the New Zealand National Committee of Anzca.
+This network is jointly supported by the NZSA and the New Zealand National Committee of ANZCA.
 Both organisations take turns to host the annual three to four face-to-face network meetings.
-The network also has a joint meeting with the Midwives and the Obstetricians once a year which is held at the airport which the Society and College helps sponsor.
+The network also has a joint meeting with Midwives and the Obstetricians once a year which is held at the airport which the Society and College helps sponsor.
 The NZSA provides secretariat services for the network and updates to the membership.

 National Obstetric Anaesthesia Network New Zealand

 Epidural Pain Relief in Labour – NZSA and WDHB is now available on Vimeo.
 The video was recorded in 2006 as an educational tool for patients and maternity caregivers.

 OAA have provided permission for us to use two of their fact sheets OAA NZSA Pain Relief in Labour – How do the options compare? and OAA Epidural Information.
 These are also available to women under the patient section of this website here.

 Your Epidural is a brochure available for patients, please feel free to download a copy.